Basis-Theory/docs/source/includes/elements/_elements_instance.md

 cardElement.update(options);
 ```

 Updates the element options the element was initialized with.
-The values are deep-merged into the previous options.
+The values are merged into the previous options.

 Parameter | Required | Type                   | Description
 --------- | -------- | ----------------       | -----------